Pentobarbital Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Many people who abuse pentobarbital either swallow tablets or inject the liquid form of the drug.
 Either use of the drug is very dangerous, especially when combined with other addictive substances and depressants like alcohol.
 It may not always be clear when a person is abusing pentobarbital, but if you are suspicious, you can look for some of the common physical signs and effects of abuse listed below.

-Short-term effects of pentobarbital abuse may include:
+Short-term side effects of pentobarbital abuse may include:

 - Very little or no urination